 Impulse Martial Arts is headed by Sensei Ramsey Veitch.
-The martial arts offered are Aikido, Kempo-Jutsu, Iai-Jutsu and Ken-Jutsu (Samurai Sword Arts), and Self-Defense Combatives.
+The martial arts offered are Aikido, Kempo-Jutsu, Iai-Jutsu and Ken-Jutsu (Samurai Sword Arts), Japanese Jujutsu, and Self-Defense Combatives.
 For more information about these arts, click here.

 At Impulse Martial Arts, we study traditional and modern Japanese Martial Arts in the Allentown, Bethlehem, Easton, and Lehigh Valley area.
 The variety of martial arts we practice emphasize practical self-defense, joint-lock and control techniques, grappling, blocking and striking, ground-fighting, real-world scenarios, multiple attackers, weapons defense, weapons use and weapons retaining tactics.
 Other focus points include strength and conditioning, power and ki (energy) development, meditation, speed and accuracy.

 We never have membership or sign-up fees, contracts, or testing fees.
 Impulse Martial Arts is a family.
 You will be one of us!
 Commit yourself to us and we will commit ourselves to you!
-We teach ages from 10-100!

-Aside from spending time with his wife and friends, working in healthcare, and managing his business, Sensei lives an active lifestyle, He is constantly on the move and enjoys an array of activities such as exercising, disc golf, volleyball, skiing, clay shooting, biking, hiking, mentally challenging games, the occasional round of dodgeball, etc. The Sensei simply wants to inspire others to live an active, complete and satisfying life with confidence.
+Aside from spending time with his wife and friends, working in healthcare, and managing his business, Sensei lives an active lifestyle.
+He is constantly on the move and enjoys an array of activities such as exercising, disc golf, volleyball, skiing, clay shooting, biking, hiking, mentally challenging games, the occasional round of dodgeball, etc. The Sensei simply wants to inspire others to live an active, complete and satisfying life with confidence.

 "Train, keep training, and train some more. when you're all done, train some more. there is always more to learn.
 Never stop learning."